The Xometry app works best with JavaScript enabled!

 Table 3.
 Drawbacks of SLA 3D Printing

 Xometry provides a wide range of manufacturing capabilities including Stereolithography (SLA) 3D Printing and value-added services for all of your prototyping and production needs.
-Visit our website to learn more or to request a free, no-obligation quote.
+Request an instant quote today.

 Disclaimer